Sam-Girma/Sam-girma/README.md

 - 🌱 I’m currently learning **Tensorflow, Node.js, React**

-- 👨‍💻 See some of my projects at [https://sam-girma.github.io/samuel.github.io/](https://sam-girma.github.io/samuel.github.io/)
+- 👨‍💻 See some of my projects at [my portfolio](https://sam-girma.github.io/portfolio/)

 - 📫 How to reach me **samigirma53@gmail.com**